bondagit/aes67-linux-daemon/README.md

  The following patches have been applied to the original module:

+* patch to compile with Linux Kernel v6.11 and above (from driver version v1.11)
 * patch to support sample rates 192Khz and 384Khz (from driver version v1.7)
 * patch to compile with Linux Kernel v6.2 and above (from driver version v1.7)
 * patch to make the PTP slave status change from locked to unlocked if no announcement messages are received from the Master for more than 5 seconds (from driver version v1.6).
 See [issue 87](https://github.com/bondagit/aes67-linux-daemon/issues/87).